Leadership Tips: Starting Your Career – Part II

 Look for the informal leaders on your team that everyone listens to.
 These people have influence.

 Leaders come in many different varieties.
-Find the people in your firm that powerfully influence others and give them a forum to exert even more influence.
+Find the people in your firm who powerfully influence others and give them a forum to exert even more influence.
 They are the leaders that will help you take your company to the next level.

 You can’t save them all.

 I have been guilty of this many times.
-Many of the early hires I made were great for an early stage business but they didn’t have the horsepower for a big business.
+Many of the early hires I made were great for an early-stage business, but they didn’t have the horsepower for a big business.

 Keep your commitments.